musetronstar/tagd/README.md

 URLs are recognized and parsed in TAGL with no special syntax required.
 Unlike other tags, URLs cannot currently be assigned a super relation.
 A super relation `_is_a _url` is assigned for you when putting a URL.
-This will likely change in the future so that tags "refereced by url" can be defined (e.g. "wiki").
+This will likely change in the future so that tags "referenced by url" can be defined (e.g. "wiki").

 Let's put some urls: